shashangka-upadhyaya/Failed-Bank-list-Data-Analyzer-USA-Government-Project/README.md

 Install the **requirement.txt** file from the repo **Failed-Bank-list-Data-Analyzer-USA-Government-Project** Then the python script as  [code.py](https://github.com/shashangka-upadhyaya/Failed-Bank-list-Data-Analyzer-USA-Government-Project/blob/main/code.py) gives the real insight of **Data-Analyzer-USA-Government-Project**.
 I had **taken** the dataset from **FDIC** i.e [FDIC failed bank list  Dataset](https://www.fdic.gov/resources/resolutions/bank-failures/failed-bank-list/)

 ### Results
-**1. Reorganizing the table to make the State and City as the indexes of the table.
-Displaying the first 20 rows of the new table :**
+**1. Reorganizing the table to make the State and City as the indexes of the table according to the failed bank list.
+Displaying the first 20 rows of the failed banked list only  new table :**
 ![](banks.png)
-**2. in depth analysis is done from this data set from fdic us governmenet [here](https://www.fdic.gov/resources/resolutions/bank-failures/failed-bank-list/)**
+**2. in depth analysis is done from this data set from FDIC USA  governmenet  [here](https://www.fdic.gov/resources/resolutions/bank-failures/failed-bank-list/)**
 ![](bank.png)